JOIN US

 There are two types of application:

-1. Embassy Recommendation You should not contact me directly.
+- Embassy Recommendation You should not contact professors directly.
 You need to pass the initial screening with the embassy first.
 Afterward, the university can connect you with your desired supervisor.

-iii) Research Proposal (or Statement of Research Interest and Motivation)
+iii) Research Proposal (or a Statement of Research Interest and Motivation)

-iv) Proof of Language Proficiency (IELTS/TOEFL/TOEIC or JLPT, if available)
+iv) Proof of Language Proficiency – TOEFL, IELTS, or JLPT

 PhD Opportunities